Binance Market Update (2022-06-28)

 Binance

-The global cryptocurrency market cap now stands at $0.95T, down by -1.51% over the last day, according to CoinMarketCap data.
+The global cryptocurrency market cap now stands at $0.93T, down by -0.79% over the last day, according to CoinMarketCap data.

 Most major cryptocurrencies by market cap are trading mixed.
-Market outperformers include STRAX, USTC, and HIVE, up by 85%, 61%, and 37%, respectively.
+Market outperformers include USTC, RARE, and HIVE, up by 58%, 33%, and 25%, respectively.

 Top stories of the day: